 - A built-in timer.

-A little planning before installing your air conditioner will save you energy and money.
-The unit should be level when installed, so that the inside drainage system and other mechanisms operate efficiently.
+A little planning before installing your air conditioner will save you money and energy.
+The unit should be level when installed so that the inside drainage system and other mechanisms operate efficiently.
 If possible, install the unit in a shaded spot on your home's north or east side.
 Direct sunshine on the unit's outdoor heat exchanger decreases efficiency by as much as 10%.
 You can plant trees and shrubs to shade the air conditioner, but do not block the airflow.